 Available-for-sale financial assets are those non-derivative financial assets that are designated as available-for-sale or are not classified in any of the three preceding categories.
-After initial recognition available-for sale financial assets are measured at fair value with unrealized gains or losses being recognised as a separate component of equity until the investment is derecognised or until the investment is determined to be impaired at which time the cumulative gain or loss previously reported in equity is included in the consolidated income statement.
+After initial recognition available-for sale financial assets are measured at fair value with unrealized gains or losses being recognised as a separate component of equity until the investment is determined to be impaired at which time the cumulative gain or loss previously reported in equity is included in the consolidated income statement.
 However, interest calculated using the effective interest method is recognised in the consolidated income statement.